Var (department): Agriculture

 800 km2 or 13% of the total area is dedicated to agriculture, on which 40,000 people (14% of the Var working population) depend for their livelihoods.
 The department also has 10 km2 of horticultural land (of which 4 km2 are covered).
 Var is France's largest grower of cut flowers, producing some 500 million stems a year.
 Livestock farming is mainly sheep (50,000) and goats (4,200).
 Vines and viticultural related activities account for 345 km2 of farmland.
 The 450 domaines or coopératives and the 4 AOCs (appellation d'origine contrôlée) produce 150 million litres of wine a year.
-Var leads the world in the production of rose wine.
+Var leads the world in the production of rosé wine.

 Other important agricultural products include olives (cultivated on 42 km2 of land—a quarter of all French olive groves—and processed in 40 mills), figs (the Var produces 80% of France's figs), and honey (800 tonnes per year).
 There are also 9 km2 of market gardens.

 Agricultural turnover in Var is €610 million per year, of which 45% is sales of wines and 42% of horticultural products.

 In 2008 the Var department received approximately €15 million in farm subsidies under the EU Common Agriculture Policy, an average of about €6,000 per recipient farm.
 This compares with an average across France as a whole of over €18,000 per farm.